jncraton/language-identification/readme.md

 python3 -m doctest identify.py
 ```

-Your goal is to build a language identifation model with and overall sensitivity (or recall) of greater than 90%.
+Your goal is to build a language identifation model with an overall sensitivity (or recall) of greater than 90%.

 Data
 ----